meltoner/agrofelis/components/remote-control/readme.md

 ![Underside view of electronics](_figures/remote-control-10-under-electronics.jpg)

 The consequent photograph focuses the left underside of the controller where the limit switches and the potentiometer are linked with the ESP32.
-All sensors input pins are connected with the 3.3v output of the controller, their output pins connected to the digital or analogue respective ESP32 ports and the potentiometers are additionally linked with the ground.
+All sensors input pins are connected with the 3.3v output of the controller.
+Their output pins are connected to the digital or analogue ESP32 GPIO ports and the potentiometers are additionally linked with the ground.

 ![Under left side view of electronics](_figures/remote-control-11-imder-left-side.jpg)